-Draw evidencebased conclusions and recommendations through analysis of material and data to inform practice

-Analyse the primary and/

-or secondary research

-evidenced and its

-relevance to the research

-- 2. AC4.2

-Draw conclusions from research findings in relation to hypothesis/es and research objectives

-- 3. AC4.3 Identify suitable recommendations and determine next steps for further

-Academic English Language Development

-The aim of the module is to develop your English grammar, vocabulary and study-focused skills in listening, reading, writing and speaking.

-The module addresses your diverse academic and linguistic needs in a language learning context by developing strategies and techniques that enable active participation in an academic environment.
+Detail evidence-based conclusions and recommendations through critical analysis of material and data to inform practice 1.
+AC4.1 Critically appraise the primary and/or secondary research evidenced and its relevance to the research focus 2.
+AC4.2 Develop conclusions from research findings in relation to hypothesis/es and research objectives 3.
+AC4.3 Make suitable recommendations and determine next steps for further research Academic English Language Development The aim of the module is to develop your English grammar, vocabulary and study-focused skills in listening, reading, writing and speaking.
+The module addresses your diverse academic and linguistic needs as an international students in a language learning context by developing strategies and techniques that enable active participation in an academic environment.
 The module's primary focus is language, and how this supports acquisition and development of study skills.

+Learning Outcomes and Assessement Criteria

+01

-Follow and identify the main points from lectures, classes, workshops, and interactions with peer group
+Identify the main points from lectures, classes, and workshops and summarise notes for study purposes

+Summarise facts, figures

-- 1. AC1.1 Note facts, figures and other salient points from a class, lecture or workshop - 2.
-AC1.2
+and other salient points

+from a class, lecture or

-Predict the likely content of a class or lecture based on pre-reading activities - 3.
-AC1.3 Infer the speaker's viewpoint from a talk on a familiar topic - 4.
-AC1.4 Respond appropriately to other students in academic discussions - 5.
-AC1.5 Respond appropriately to tutor's questions
+2. AC1.2 Prepare notes and

+discussion points for a

+pre-reading activities

+3. AC1.3 Infer the speaker's

+appropriately to other

+students in academic

+any given topic

+4. AC1.4 Respond

+discussions

+questions

+5. AC1.5 Respond

+appropriately and

+accurately to tutors'

+viewpoint from a talk on

+class or lecture based on

+1. AC1.1

+workshop.
-Comprehend complex texts related to academic module content and area(s) of research interest

-- 1. AC2.1 Read a text for gist and summarise the theme - 2.
-AC2.2 Scan a text for specific required information, conclusions, or research findings - 3.
+02 Compare and contrast views expressed in complex texts related to academic module content and area(s) of research interest - 1.
+AC2.1 Read a text for gist and summarise the theme. - 2.
+AC2.2 Scan a text for specific required information, conclusions, and research limitations. - 3.
 AC2.3 Infer author's stance and rationale for softening/distancing techniques - 4.
-AC2.4

-Take relevant notes and synthesise views of different authors, citing and referencing accurately.

-Produce detailed written academic texts, showing awareness of the discipline and genre
+AC2.4 Take relevant notes and synthesise views of different authors, citing and referencing accurately.
+DOB Produce detailed written academic texts appropriate to the style of the discipline and genre.

-Analyse a question or instruction and produce an appropriate writing plan - 2.
+Fluently critique viewpoints and participate actively in academic discussions and in a team environment. - 1.
+AC4.1 Prepare and deliver a short talk on a topical issue - 2.
+AC4.2 Sustain a classroom-based discussion and defend a stance/viewpoint 3.
+AC4.3 Use appropriate spoken language to agree, disagree, and challenge viewpoints in an academic environment (e.g. seminar) 4.
+AC4.4 Summarise and discuss a short talk or presentation 1.
+AC3.1 Analyse a question or instruction and produce an appropriate writing plan - 2.
 AC3.2 Develop a balanced argument using examples - 3.
-AC3.3

-Signpost written text using a combination of simple and complex cohesive devices - 4.
-AC3.4

-Use a range of grammatical structures and lexis to communicate finer shades of meaning

-Express ideas fluently and participate actively in academic discussions and in a team environment

-- 1. AC4.1 Prepare and deliver a short talk on a topic of personal interest - 2.
-AC4.2 Sustain a classroombased discussion with minimal additional prompting - 3.
-AC4.3

-Use appropriate spoken language to agree, disagree, and challenge viewpoints in an academic environment (e.g. seminar) - 4.
-AC4.4 Summarise a short talk or presentation

-Produce a level of grammatical and lexical accuracy and sophistication appropriate to a minimum of CEFR B2+ or IELTS 6.0
+AC3.3 Signpost written text using a combination of simple and complex cohesive devices - 4.
+AC3.4 Use a range of grammatical structures and lexis to communicate finer shades of meaning or details of a process Academic English Language Development 05 Produce a level of grammatical and lexical accuracy and sophistication appropriate to a minimum of CEFR B2+ or IELTS 6.5 1.
+AC5.1 Utilise a range of complex grammatical structures to aid clarity of meaning.
+2. AC5.2 Produce new language in relevant contexts, showing awareness of word form, collocation, and register 3.
+AC5.3 Review and edit written English to adjust suitability for intended audience

-Combine clauses and simple sentences to form complex structures

-Produce new language in relevant contexts, showing awareness of word form, collocation, and register

-Review and edit language to adjust suitability for intended audience